python-lapidary/rybak/README.md

 - `template_root`:
   is the directory containing template files, in this case Jinja templates.
 Templates can be used in file content, file names and directory names.

-- `model`:
-  is the data structure used by the template.
-You can use here whatever the template accepts.

 ### Single template multiple data